AdobeDocs/workfront.en/help/classic/manage-work/tasks/assign-tasks/manage-allocation-hours-on-tasks.md

 * You cannot manually modify the user or job role allocation for issues.
 * You can also manage daily, weekly, or monthly allocations of users to tasks or issues by using the Workload Balancer.
 For more information, see [Manage user allocations in the Workload Balancer](../../../resource-mgmt/workload-balancer/manage-user-allocations-workload-balancer.md).

-## Modify the allocation hours for a task
+## Modify the user or role allocation hours for a task

 1. Go to a task for whose assignments you want to change the allocation hours.
 1. Click **Edit Task**.